writethedocs/www/docs/conf/portland/2024/writing-day-convince-community.rst

   * Onboard documentation enthusiasts to increase the likelihood of post-conference contributions
   * Strategically tackle documentation tickets and requests
   * Update existing documentation
-  * Peer review new and exisiting documentation
+  * Peer review new and existing documentation

   Conference Benefits: